School of Social and Political Science

 Background

 A qualified social worker, I have over thirty years professional experience in social work and community work, with a particular emphasis on work with children, young people and families.
 I have worked extensively in the voluntary, non-government and government sectors in both Australia and Scotland.
-I am currently the Master of Social Work Programme Director.
 I am a Senior Fellow of the Higher Education Academy and teach across postgraduate and undergraduate courses.
 My teaching interests include child and family social work, community social work, social work skills and values, community based social work and qualitative research methodology.

 My current research interests lie in investigating two specific child welfare models: Family Group Conferencing, an international child welfare decision making process which aims to safeguard children from harm; and Barnahus, which means ‘a house for children’ in Icelandic –a child-friendly, multidisciplinary, and interagency model responding to child victims and witnesses of violence.